 Maximize their use.

-• Avoid washing your delicate Indian garments after every wear.
+- Avoid washing your delicate Indian dresses after every wear.

 3. How to wash and dry clean saris and ethnic outfits?